-The Great Democratic Bar Association of the City
+The Great Inclusive Bar Association of the City

-The New York County Lawyers' Association turned 100 years old in 2008.
-At the time of its founding, the only existing bar association in Manhattan precluded some lawyers from membership by virtue of ethnicity, religion, gender and race.
+The New York County Lawyers Association was founded in 1908, and at the time of its founding, the only existing bar association in Manhattan precluded some lawyers from membership by virtue of ethnicity, religion, gender and race.
 Although other factors contributed to the atmosphere that produced the new association, none was as strong as "selective membership."
 Not only were large groups of lawyers denied affiliation with a bar association, but independent perspectives on the judicial system were also curtailed by the reluctance of a few large law firms to facilitate change.
 Throughout its history, NYCLA's bedrock principles have been the inclusion of all who wish to join and the active pursuit of legal system reform.

 From the beginning, NYCLA has pioneered some of the most far-reaching and tangible reforms in American jurisprudence.
 As early as 1915, NYCLA proposed legislation to "radically revise all the laws pertaining to this [Municipal] Court."
 In 1948, the Association sponsored initiatives to reduce calendar congestion at all court levels.
 In 1962, NYCLA spearheaded the effort to enact a unified civil and criminal court system in New York City.
 NYCLA has consistently supported just compensation for judges and employees of the courts, as well as the merit selection of judges.
 In 1997, NYCLA's proposal to increase fees for Article 18(b) attorneys to improve the quality of defense afforded to indigent defendants won the endorsement of bar associations across the state.
 A lawsuit filed in 2000 helped obtain increased compensation for these attorneys.